 Are you tired of working for clients you don’t like?
 Want control of your time, location, and projects you work on?
 Then perhaps you should consider freelancing.

 So should you freelance?
-Let’s weight the pros and cons:
+Let’s weigh-up the pros and cons:

 Pros of Freelancing